nattawutAmsri/docker-lamp/README.md

 Docker basic command
 * docker-compose up -> to run your docker container from docker-compose.yml
 * docker-compose down -> to stop  your container
+* docker-compose build -> to build you docker-compose.yml
 * docker ps -> to view your all container is running
 * docker images -> to view your all image is available
 * docker inspect [container ID] -> to check your container information